The Hypocrisy of Affirmative Action

 An applicant should not be declined or hindered because of their demographic.
 But at the same time, an applicant should not be accepted or given an advantage simply because of their demographic.

 A satirical analogy that exemplifies the unfairness of affirmative action can be found in athletics.
-African Americans realistically and stereotypically produce better performances in nearly every athletic event.
+African Americans realistically and stereotypically produce better performances in a great number of competitive events of athletic measurement.
 Affirmative action, if applied here, would implement some factor or contingency to hinder the performance of African Americans while giving the contrary to an underrepresented demographic in athletics.
 For example, African Americans would have to be set back a number of meters in a track event to ensure that competitors of underrepresented demographics are given ample support and opportunity.

 There is no singular policy or piece of legislation that describes or legalizes the way in which affirmative action is utilized in organizations, business, and higher education institutes.
 Court cases continue to refine our understanding and interpretation of affirmative action.

 Regents of the University of California v.
 Bakke in 1978 ruled that Allan Bakke, a Caucasian man of necessary academic achievements for admission, could not be rejected from the University of California Medical School at Davis, the Supreme Court arguing against the rigid use of racial quotas where the university would be violating the Equal Protection Clause of the 14th Amendment.
 The Court also ruled that race as a factor of admission decisions was constitutional as long as it was “narrowly tailored” and considered along with several other admission criteria.
 This landmark case gained enormous public attention.
 A great number of people viewed this case as a test of whether or not America had truly progressed ahead of the Civil Rights Era.
 Ironically, many also believed it to be a test of institutional equality among races and sexes.